By Sheila Madsen, May 2021

 Isabel is managing everything – every single detail.
 She even hired out-of-town Mexican workers who live in the house so they can work 24/7!
 I asked her if she ever hesitated making a decision about furniture, a tile, a light fixture and she looked directly at me and said “I’ve been planning this for 15 years – you think I’m not sure?”
 Snap.
 Her confidence comes from her extensive background: Mexican maternal parents, Lebanese paternal parents, she studied business administration in Merida, then English and French in Nova Scotia [“I love Canada” – she then proceeded to sing the Canadian national anthem], art history in LA and finally wedding and event planning in Barcelona.
 Snap.
 Isabel speaks English, French, Spanish and Arabic.
 Snap.
 Oh yeah, Isabel is an art dealer and often travels to buy and sell art and she has her own private collection.
 Her private art collection will be gracing the walls and halls of La Roosevelt.

-[La Roosevelt will open in October 2021.
+[La Roosevelt #309 at Carnaval is now on ArtWalk and the official grand opening was on November 25.
 Snap.
-If you wish to enquire about the townhouses, the apartments or the boutique hotel please contact Isabel at: firstname.lastname@example.org or laroosevelt.com.mx]
+If you wish to enquire about the townhouses, the apartments or the boutique hotel please contact Isabel at: email@example.com or laroosevelt.com.mx]